Aunali321/revanced-downloader-plugins/README.md

 4. If a specific version is requested, the plugin will attempt to find that version
 5. The download will begin automatically once the APK is found

-### For Developers

-To extend this plugin with new sources:

-1. Implement the `APKSource` interface
-2. Add your new source to the sources list in `APKSourcesDownloader.kt`
-3. Ensure proper error handling and logging
-4. Follow the existing pattern for WebView navigation and download handling

-## 📚 Everything else

-### 📙 Contributing

-Thank you for considering contributing to ReVanced Manager downloader.
-You can find the contribution guidelines [here](CONTRIBUTING.md).

 ### 🛠️ Building

-To build ReVanced Manager downloader template, a Java Development Kit (JDK) and Git must be installed.
+To build ReVanced downloader plugins, a Java Development Kit (JDK) and Git must be installed.
-Follow the steps below to build ReVanced Manager downloader template:
+Follow the steps below to build ReVanced downloader plugins:

-1. Run `git clone git@github.com:ReVanced/revanced-manager-downloader-template.git` to clone the repository
+1. Run `git clone git@github.com:Aunali321/revanced-downloader-plugins.git` to clone the repository
 2. Run `gradlew assembleRelease` to build the project

 > [!NOTE]